PotentialLabs/meetglow.com/_faq/do-i-need-an-electrician-to-install-glow.md

 ---
 Nope.
 Glow can be install safely, no wiring required, by pretty much anyone.

-It take most people about 10 minutes to install Glow.
-Depending on your house it could be a bit shorter or longer.
+It takes most people about 10 minutes to install Glow.
+Depending on your house it could be a bit shorter, or longer.